Why do we need a new global treaty on plastics?

 Still have questions?
 In our FAQ below you can find our position on the most commonly asked questions about our international plastics work.

-While improvements to waste management are essential, the exponential growth trends in plastic production mean that we cannot recycle our way out of this problem.
+While improvements to waste management are essential, the exponential growth trends in plastic= production mean that we cannot recycle our way out of this problem.
 No recycling system in the world could deal with the sheer volume of plastic currently consumed around the world daily, which inevitably leads to millions of tonnes being landfilled, incinerated and leaking into the natural environment.
 The only long-term, comprehensive way to address plastic pollution is to address its root cause – turning off this relentless tap of plastic flooding onto the market every day.

-Addressing the plastic pollution crisis is beyond the ability of any one country or region or sector, necessarily requiring an international response.
+Addressing the plastic pollution crisis is beyond the ability of any one country or region or sector, necessarily requiring a coordinated international response.
 No such framework currently exists to coordinate action at a global level, as confirmed by an in-depth review by UN Environment which concluded that “no global agreement exists to specifically prevent marine plastic litter and microplastics or provide a comprehensive approach to managing the lifecycle of plastics.”[1]

 The legislative gap must now be filled, and these aspirations met, by a new legally binding agreement on plastic pollution with power to address the problem at source by putting a cap on plastic production.